michaelerb/da-workshop/faqs.md

 ### Great, how do I apply for the workshop?

-To apply for the workshop, fill out [this application form](https://forms.gle/ZXpQqwKgXAx6usURA).
-Depending on interest, acceptance may be limited.
+To apply for the workshop, fill out [this application form](https://forms.gle/ZXpQqwKgXAx6usURA) by August 11th, 2023.
+Depending on the number of applicants, acceptance may be limited.

 ### What if I don't get accepted?